trovster.com

 Web Developer

-I am working with a large team of both front- and back-end developers and designers, developing bespoke content-managed ecommerce websites for a range of clients.
-I build large ecommerce websites from the ground-up as well as from existing database structures and code.
+Working with a large team of both front- and back-end developers and designers, developing bespoke content-managed ecommerce websites for a range of clients.
+I built large ecommerce websites from the ground-up as well as from existing database structures and code.
 Each project usually has a team of developers.
+Since joining Interactive Web Solutions I was the lead developer in working with the Zend Framework, and taking steps to unify the codebase used throughout the company.
+As a developer I worked on every aspect of the development process.
+This included writing HTML templates, CSS and jQuery, as well as complete back-end code, in the form of the Zend Framework.
+I also liaised with designers and write specifications.

 Creation Design & Marketing